khmarbaise/jdk9-jlink-jmod-example/maven-example/README.md

     cd mod-jlink/target/jlink/
     bin/java com.soebes.example.nine.one.Main

+    cd mod-jlink/target/jlink/
+    bin/java com.soebes.example.nine.jar.Main

 Structure:

     + pom.xml
     !
     +-- mod-1
     +-- mod-2
+    +-- mod-jar
     +-- mod-jlink

 Currently the maven-jmod-plugin and the maven-jlink-plugin introduce a new packaging type `jmod` or `jlink`.
+The `mod-1` and `mod-2` are using a new packaging type `jmod` whereas `mod-jar` is a usual `jar` packaging.

+The modules which will be linked into the final image is decided by the given dependencies in the `mod-jlink` module.

 I'm not sure if this is the right path to go.

 Prerequisites
 -------------